jneem/nnnoiseless/README.md

 While `nnnoiseless` is meant to be used as a library, a simple command-line tool is provided as an example.
 It operates on WAV files or RAW 16-bit little-endian PCM files.
-It can be used as:
+Run

 ```
-cargo run --release --example nnnoiseless INPUT.wav OUTPUT.wav
+cargo install nnnoiseless
 ```

+to install it.

 ## Safety